Find Grad Schools

 Online Engineering Programs

-In the 2020-2021 academic year, 1,245 schools offered some type of engineering program.
+In 2020-2021, 1,245 schools offered a engineering program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes